905-864-6888 Milton, Ontario

 At Seasons, Ontario residents have the care options of independent living, independent supportive living, assisted living, and memory care.

-Retirement homes also offer home maintenance, which is another problem that residents never have to worry about on their own.
+Retirement homes also offer home maintenance, another task that residents never have to worry about.

 What is a nursing home?